ducfap1202/mobile_manipulator_body_2/README.md

     This will compile all the necessary ROS packages and nodes for the project.

+3. Install some addon
+ If you runing robot have some error like amcl or move-base, don't worry, you must install this with base command
+    sudo apt install ros-noetic-( missing you have)
+Example: amcl
+    sudo apt install ros-noetic-amcl

 ## Running the Project

 To launch the simulation and start the robot, use the following commands: